Network Representation Using Graph Root Distributions: Existence, identifiability, and topology of GRD

 We summarize our representation results in the following corollary. \begin{corollary}[Correspondence between graphon and GRD] There exists a one-to-one correspondence between trace-class graphons (under the equivalence relation ``$\stackrel{w.i.}{=}$'') and square-integrable GRD's with uncorrelated positive and negative components (under the equivalence relation ``$\stackrel{o.t.}{=}$''). \end{corollary}

-\paragraph{Canonical GRD} Since any square-integrable GRD is identifiable up to a pair of orthogonal transforms on the positive and negative components, we can choose appropriate orthogonal transforms so that the covariance of $(X,Y)$ is diagonalized.
+\paragraph{Canonical GRD} Since any square-integrable GRD with uncorrelated positive and negative components is identifiable up to a pair of orthogonal transforms, we can choose appropriate orthogonal transforms so that the covariance of the GRD is diagonalized.
 Such a choice can be used as a canonical representation.
 If all eigenvalues of the covariance operator have multiplicity one, then the canonical GRD $F$ is determined up to the sign of each coordinate.
-As we will see in \Cref{sec:estimation} below, our estimator naturally recovers one of the canonical GRD's.
-Our simulation and data examples demonstrate that important geometric features of $F$ are kept under any choice of rotations.
+As we will see in \Cref{sec:estimation} below, our estimator recovers one of the canonical GRD's.